rushmie/SETCardRecognition/README.md

  **2. Start with three card types and create a neural network classifier.**

- Goal is to learn how to do image processing and create a convolutional neural network that can classify three cards with an accuracy of at least 95%.
+ Goal is to learn how to do image processing and create a convolutional neural network (CNN) that can classify three cards with an accuracy of at least 95%.

  **3. Expand to all 81 card types and develop a neural network classifier.**

+ Goal is to first apply Tom White's CNN model to our data to see if we can also achieve 99% accuracy.
+We may also explore other model  architectures that include pre-trained models like VGG19.

  **4. Create an image detection model that can detect cards in an image and connects to our neural network classifier.**